 Using mail to deliver connected experiences

-Print and tech can truly form an innovative partnership for brands, although many are yet to fully explore the potential of connected experiences to deliver seamless and immersive customer engagement.
+Print and tech can truly form an innovative partnership for brands, although surprisingly many are yet to fully explore the potential of connected experiences to deliver seamless and immersive customer engagement.

 Conductive Ink and Bluetooth technology - McDonald's 'McTrax' case study